Meth: Why Is It So Alluring to So Many Queer Men?

-If you try to learn about methamphetamine (widely known as meth, crystal, tina, speed, crank) from methproject.org, you’ll see the slogan “Meth – Not Even Once.” hovering over information about “crank bugs,” unwanted sex and “meth mouth.”
+If you try to learn about methamphetamine (widely known as meth, crystal, tina, speed, crank) from methproject.org, you’ll see the slogan “Meth – Not Even Once” hovering over information about “crank bugs,” unwanted sex and “meth mouth.”
 Head to the meth page of drugfreeworld.org and you’ll see a video that begins with a teenager saying, “They said meth would help me get through my exams.”
 It cuts to him holding up a convenience store with a revolver as cops rush in to kill him.

-Plenty of articles and websites explain the destructive effects of meth (sometimes in sensationalistic ways), but few delve into how the drug infiltrated the gay community, its positive perception among those who use it, or why its popularity continues despite growing public awareness of its harmful effects.
+Plenty of articles and websites explain the destructive effects of meth (sometimes in sensationalistic ways), but few delve into how the drug infiltrated the queer community, its positive perception among those who use it, or why its popularity continues despite growing public awareness of its harmful effects.

-To explore these topics, we spoke with David Fawcett, a substance abuse expert, certified sex therapist, clinical psychotherapist specializing in gay men’s health and the author of Lust, Men, and Meth: A Gay Man’s Guide to Sex and Recovery; Craig Sloane, a clinical social worker, substance abuse counselor, sex addiction therapist and educator in New York City who is also a board member of the National Association of LGBT Addiction Professionals and their Allies (NALGAP); and Wes Parks, a licensed professional and national certified counselor specializing in LGBTQ mental health with a background in forensic psychology that has put him in close contact with drug users in state jails and mental facilities.
+To explore these topics, we spoke with David Fawcett, a substance abuse expert, certified sex therapist, clinical psychotherapist specializing in gay men’s health and the author of Lust, Men, and Meth: A Gay Man’s Guide to Sex and Recovery; Craig Sloane, a clinical social worker, substance abuse counselor, therapist and educator in New York City who is also a board member of the National Association of LGBT Addiction Professionals and their Allies (NALGAP); and Wes Parks, a licensed professional and national certified counselor specializing in LGBTQ mental health with a background in forensic psychology that has put him in close contact with drug users in state jails and mental facilities.

 Invented in 1919, Japan, Germany, Britain and the U.S. all gave their World War II soldiers meth to keep them energetic and alert.
 After WWII, each country had its own respective meth epidemic, but Americans repackaged meth as diet pills and anti-depressants throughout the ‘50s and it became popular with college students, truck drivers and athletes through the ‘60s.
-People began making it in home labs until the U.S. outlawed it in 1970.
+People began making it in home labs until the U.S. outlawed that in 1970.

 After 1970, the Hells Angels and other American biker gangs began making and selling it in California, where it eventually intersected with a San Francisco gay community waking up from the 1960s’ sexual revolution.
-The 1969 Stonewall uprising and the 1973 declassification of homosexuality as a mental illness gave American gay men a more cohesive political identity and the desire to bond through drugs in discos, bars, bathhouses and bedrooms.
+The 1969 Stonewall uprising and the 1973 declassification of homosexuality as a mental illness gave American gay men in particular a more cohesive political identity and the desire to bond through drugs in discos, bars, bathhouses and bedrooms.

 Meth proved perfect for a community relentlessly stigmatized by societal homophobia.
 It dispelled the dark shadows of societal disapproval and internalized shame, replacing those feelings with a euphoric, long-lasting physical high, a chemical kinship with others and nonstop energy for dancing and sex until dawn.
 It negated how the homophobic society of the time told gay men to feel about themselves, their relationships and their sex lives.